arras-energy/gridlabd-old/docs/GLM/Macro/Subcommand.md

 # Description

-Subcommand may be called directly from within GLM files using by using the macro form of the subcommand.
+Subcommands may be called directly from within GLM files using by using the macro form of the subcommand.
 For details on the syntax, see the syntax of the subcommand.

 # Example